Communauto: City coverage and partnerships

 Communauto operates as Communauto (VRTUCAR) in six cities in Ontario – Waterloo, Hamilton, London, Guelph, Kingston, and Toronto.
-It operates as Communauto in five cities in Quebec – Montreal, Quebec City, Trois-Rivieres, Gatineau and Sherbrooke, Calgary, Edmonton, Halifax, Ottawa, and Paris, France.
+It operates as Communauto in five cities in Quebec – Montreal, Quebec City, Trois-Rivières, Gatineau and Sherbrooke, Calgary, Edmonton, Halifax, Ottawa, and Paris, France.

 Communauto's users-per-vehicle ratio can rise in winter to 20 users per vehicle and drops to about 15 users per vehicle in summer.

 In Paris, France, the company signed a partnership in May 2017 with the local public-transport operator, RATP Group.
 As of May 2019, 200 cars are available across 100 sites located in Paris and close suburbs.

+In 2023, Peg City Car Co-op, a car sharing service operating in Winnipeg, Manitoba, announced a partnership with Communauto to handle the creation of the Peg City Car Co-op app.

 Impact

 The impact of carsharing in Quebec was evaluated in a study from Communauto and conducted by Tecsult Inc. in 2006.
 With an estimated 168,000 tons of CO_{2} emissions eliminated per year as a result of carsharing.

 Cyber Attack

 On January 8, 2021, Communauto notified customers that it has been the victim of a cyber attack.
 CEO Benoit Robert assured that no potentially sensitive data including account passwords or credit card information were accessed.